KevCui/beheader/README.md

 ### Workflow

-- Get cURL command line from browser or other app
+- Get/Copy the cURL command line from browser or other app

-- Run script `./beheader.py <cur_syntax>` to get a new cURL command line with the shrunk headers as a result.
+- Run script `./beheader.py <cur_syntax>` to generate a new cURL command line with the shrunk headers as a result.

 - The result is also saved in `<unixtime>.curl`.
 To run it, simply execute `bash <unixtime>.curl`.